IGJoshua/cljsl/README.md

 At the current stage, CLJSL is simplistic and does not emit errors from bad code to be compiled, instead leaving those errors to be picked up by the GLSL compiler.
-For example, CLJSL does not emit an error when using `if` in a part of the code besides a statement, but it does not support `if` expressions.
+For example, CLJSL does not emit an error when using `if` in a part of the code besides a statement, but it does not support full `if` expressions (although a limited ternary `?` operator is provided).
 Errors in usage of CLJSL functions and macros, however, are reported to the user via specs on macros and exceptions when calling compilation functions directly.

 ## Installation
 As CLJSL is pre-alpha software, no Clojars release has been made.
 You can depend